hpehl/jboss-cors-client/README.md

 ### Launching

-- Start an CORS enabled JBoss AS.
+- Start a CORS enabled JBoss AS.
 See https://github.com/hpehl/jboss-as/commits/cors for the required modifications.
 - Start the test client

         node server.js